Skip to main content

 About the Study

-The Reading with AI Research Project will assess the effectiveness of evidence-based AI literacy tools on improving reading outcomes.
-It will use a matched-pair design to identify rigorous, policy-relevant evidence to inform national literacy policy and support targeted interventions.
+The Reading with AI Research Project assesses the effectiveness of evidence-based AI literacy tools on improving reading outcomes.
+It uses a matched-pair design to identify rigorous, policy-relevant evidence to inform national literacy policy and support targeted interventions.

-For this study, over 15,000 participating pupils in Years 3, 5, 7 and 8 will first complete a brief 15-minute baseline assessment to evaluate their reading skills and identify potential challenges such as dyslexia.
+For this study, pupils in Years 3, 5, 7 and 8 will first complete a brief 15-minute baseline assessment to evaluate their reading skills and identify potential challenges such as dyslexia. .
 Over the duration of the study, pupils will engage with Amira Learning, for frequent sessions totalling 20-40 minutes weekly for 6 months.

 About Oxford Brookes University